Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 Health coverage under Apple Health is managed by the Health Care Authority (HCA) for the following programs:

 Children up to age 21 are placed in licensed foster care or a relative's home by the Children's Administration (CA) or a federally recognized tribe.
 A licensed foster care parent receives a monthly payment from CA. A relative placement may choose to apply for non-needy Temporary Assistance for Needy Families (TANF) cash assistance.
 These children are eligible for Apple Health (Medicaid) coverage.
+Apple Health children in foster care (out of home placement) are auto-enrolled to Coordinated Care of Washington.

 Individuals who were in foster care placement and received Apple Health on their 18th birthday remain eligible for health care coverage until their 26th birthday.
 This eligibility remains regardless of changes in income, household composition, or marital status, as long as they remain a Washington resident.